atlesn/rrr/examples/peripherals/printer.md

 Create a file called `print` as in the previous example, and also create the drop folder `mkdir /tmp/print_jobs`.
 Have three terminal windows visible at the same time.

-* In the first window, start RRR with some debugging enabled
+In the first window, start RRR with some debugging enabled

 	rrr -d 2 print_spooler_drop_folder.conf

-* In the second window, start the netcat printer
+In the second window, start the netcat printer

 	while sleep 3; do nc -vv -l -p 9100; done

-* In the third window, put prints into the drop folder
+In the third window, put prints into the drop folder

 	cp print /tmp/print_jobs/job-`date -Iseconds`

 By default, **file** will probe for new files every 5 seconds.
 This timer can be changed with `file_probe_interval_ms`.
-Had `file_unlink_on_close` no been specified, the files in the directory had not been deleted and same print jobs would have been sent over and over again.
+Had `file_unlink_on_close` no been specified, the files in the directory would not have been deleted after reading and the same print jobs would have been sent over and over again.

-If big jobs are to be printed, there's a chance that **file** will try to read the job before its completely written out to disk.
+If big jobs are to be printed, there's a chance that **file** will try to read them before they are completely written out to disk.
 To prevent this, a file should first be called something which does not match the prefix in `file_prefix` and then renamed by using `mv` when writing is complete.